PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 128-phase bound unchanged, run sequential gates, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Late Concat shared-scope implementation

+The new `run_late_concat_layout_cleanup(context)` owner creates one internal `ModelIRPassStateScope` and invokes the four characterized owners in order.
+It returns their mappings as an ordered tuple, preserving each independent schema.
+The lowerer retains that tuple as `_late_concat_layout_results` through `shared_model_ir_pass_context`; it is deliberately not written to the full phase-result store.

+The former scope and four unconsumed locals are absent, and the scope now falls out of lifetime immediately after the composite owner returns.
+Direct low-level imports remain compatibility re-exports where necessary.
+The now unused lowerer-level `ModelIRPassStateScope` import was removed.
+A focused runtime contract proves callback order, identical model/layout/diagnostics objects, shared scope identity, and tuple ordering.

+Broad gates exposed only stale representation contracts: four focused assertions expected the old scope/four-assignment sequence or direct layout-Transpose call, and two architecture assertions expected a direct axis-3 call or omitted it from orchestrated ownership.
+They now verify the composite, internal scope, nested owner arguments, and `LATE_CONCAT_LAYOUT_PASS_IDS`.
+No graph or numerical failure occurred.

+Validation completed sequentially under core-only `uv`:

+- focused late-Concat owner and affected owner contracts:
+  `76 passed in 3.10s`;
+- terminal-layout and pass-efficiency contracts: `94 passed in 1.94s`;
+- synthetic core runtime contracts: `55 passed in 1.04s`;
+- broader result and phase-result contracts: `196 passed in 9.20s`;
+- focused architecture ownership repairs: `2 passed in 2.29s`;
+- full lowerer architecture contracts after repair: `258 passed in 16.86s`;
+- targeted Ruff, bytecode compilation, fixed-capacity AST audit, and whitespace checks: passed.

+The phase store remains exactly 128/128.
+No root-model conversion was run because this is a characterized four-call orchestration extraction with a focused runtime equivalence test.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: